Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states: Gap of

 \section{Gap of $V$}

 The gap is defined as the difference between the first excited value of $V$ and its minimum.
-If $1/\varrho$ is integer, the former can be obtained by shifting one single particle in the GS of $V$ by one hop toward a first neighbor vacant position.
-By using the definition (\ref{rj}), we have
+If $1/\varrho$ is integer (i.e., $p=1$), the former can be obtained by shifting one single particle in the GS of $V$ by one hop toward a first neighbor vacant position.
+By using the definitions (\ref{ring}) and (\ref{rj}), we have

-On defining the variables $x=(N/N_\mathrm{p}j)a/R$, $x_1=(N/N_\mathrm{p}j-1)a/R$, and $x_2=[N-(N/N_\mathrm{p}j-1)]a/R$, we obtain
+On defining the variables $x=(jN/N_{p})a/R$, $x_1=(jN/N_{p}-1)a/R$, and $x_2=[N-(jN/N_{p}-1)]a/R$, we obtain

 where

 In the limit of large screening length we get

 which gives